siddiqui03/chatbot/README.md

 - **Intro Page**: Launches when the app starts, displaying an introductory GIF and a button to proceed to the chat interface.
 - **Chat Interface**: Allows users to interact with Zozo, send messages, and upload images.
 Zozo responds based on the input and describes uploaded images.

+## Contact

+For questions or feedback, please reach out to alizehsiddiqui03@gmail.com.